mykola-zalizniak/BotBrowser/RESPONSIBLE_USE.md

 ## PUBLICATION & SHARING

-- When publishing research, clearly state the defensive or analytical objective.
-Do not release step-by-step bypass instructions or targeting details.
+- When publishing research, clearly state the privacy protection or analytical objective.
+Do not release operational details or techniques that could facilitate unauthorized use.
 - Redact sensitive partner data from papers, blog posts, talks, and sample code.
 - Respect third-party disclosure timelines and embargo agreements.